Yakovlev Yak-7: Design and development

-Sinelshchikov did not inform Yakovlev about the conversion and when he learned about it, Yakovlev remained sceptical of the need for the changes.
+Sinelshchikov did not inform Yakovlev about the conversion and when he learned about it, Yakovlev remained skeptical of the need for the changes.
 After brief factory trials, the aircraft turned out to be better than the single-seat Yak-1, thanks to the modifications already applied to the UTI as well as a revised undercarriage with bigger tires and wheels, more efficient brakes and revised elevators, among other changes.
 Yakovlev submitted the Yak-7 to the authorities who approved it immediately.
 The firing tests at the scientific trials Polygon for aircraft armament (NIPAV) were a success and the armament was found to have no effect on the flight characteristics or the general performances of the new fighter.
 The aircraft's stability as a firing platform was judged far better than that of the Yak-1, the Lavochkin-Gorbunov-Gudkov LaGG-3 and Mikoyan-Gurevich MiG-3.

 The GKO and the NKAP issued decrees in August 1941 for the Yak-7 to be produced by Factories N° 301 and N° 153, but Factory N° 301 had to be evacuated to Novosibirsk where it merged with N° 153.
 So, just 62 aircraft were produced in 1941: 51 in September–October by Factory N° 301 and 11 by N° 153 in December.
 Test pilot A.N.
 Lazarev noted the good flight characteristics, how easy it was to get out of a spin, and how well it behaved when diving: characteristics that he considered safer than those of the Yak-1.
 But the Yak-7 showed some defects: the M-105P engine piping, the landing gear locking system, the tires and the tail wheel were identified.
 The Yak-7 was introduced into the production line and the first batch of 60 reached operational squadrons by the end of 1941.